 The College encourages students to study abroad during the junior year.
 Some sophomores study abroad because of a compelling program or personal reasons, and in rare instances the College permits seniors to study abroad in the fall semester.
-When considering study abroad, first contact your advisor and the Study Abroad Programs director.
+When considering study abroad, students should first contact their advisor and the Study Abroad Programs director.

-Language students planning to study abroad should first consult with the Foreign Languages and Literatures Department faculty to discuss the study abroad program in depth and the requirements for the program of choice.
+Language students planning to study abroad should first consult with the Global Languages and Cultures Department faculty to discuss the study abroad program in depth and the requirements for the program of choice.

 All students intending overseas study should complete the application materials at least one semester in advance of the proposed study.